 Too often we teach the Bible as one morality tale after another, like Aesop’s Fables.
 We want children to learn how to live well.
 So we draw from the Bible stories of people who did the right or wrong thing.

 We hope kids get the idea that good is of God, leading to success, and bad is of Satan, leading to failure.
 If kiddos can then live out a morality tale and retell the story with the right names and main points, we feel as if they have a grasp on the Gospel.

-Churches have told children tons of good stories, but have we told them the Story?
+Churches have told children tons of good stories.
+But have we told them the Story?

-There’s this huge story with basically four major acts.
-Creation, Fall, Redemption and Restoration.
-I teach these at my church.
-You might as well.
-But how do you teach this to children?
+I think about it this way.
+This huge story has basically four major acts: Creation, Fall, Redemption, Restoration.
+I teach these at my church, and you might too.
+But how do you teach them to children?

 The Gospel Is About What God Is Doing

 Ideas aren’t as personal as a plan.
 The plan runs the length of Scripture.
-So for example, we hear Jesus say in 1 Corinthians 11, “This cup is the New Covenant in My blood.
+So, for example, we hear Jesus say in 1 Corinthians 11, “This cup is the New Covenant in My blood.
 Do this as often as you drink it in remembrance of Me.”